Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

 Next, we employ an additional qubit and apply a quantum comparator between the two node index registers (flagging the result in the extra qubit) and then perform an $X$ gate on the additional qubit to get:

-where the last register is the qubit flagging the result of the quantum comparator.
+where the last (single-qubit) register corresponds to the qubit flagging the result of the quantum comparator.
 If we then perform a $Z$ gate on the last qubit, relabel the third sum and perform a controlled-SWAP operation with the flag qubit as the control and the two node index registers as the target we get:

-Then, we project the ancilla qubit (last register) on the $\ket{+}$ state (by applying a Hadamard gate and then post-selecting the $\ket{0}$ state) to get:
+Next, we project the last register on the $\ket{+}$ state (by applying a Hadamard gate and then post-selecting the $\ket{0}$ state) to get: